+) HarborChase of Tallahassee Extended Congregate Care 100 John Knox Rd.
+Tallahassee, FL 32303 .www.harborchase.com/tallahassee

-HarborChase of TallahasseeExtended Congregate Care100 John Knox Rd.(850) 531-0404Tallahassee, FL 32303www.harborchase.com/tallahassee designed to enhance the quality of life for residents with Alzheimer's disease or other forms of dementia.
+HarborChase of Tallahassee offers assisted living and Alzheimer/Dementia care.
+Fifty-six apartments are available in assisted living and twenty-eight are located in our memory care community, specifically designed to enhance the quality of life for residents with Alzheimer's disease or other forms of dementia.
 HarborChase is conveniently located on the corner of John Knox and Meridian Road.
 Private pay.
 Medicare, Medicaid, and HMOs not accepted.